harel3782/devtools2/Readme.md

 ```

 ### 2️⃣ Execution Commands
 Run the scripts from the root directory using the `./scripts/` path.
-The examples below use local repository directories and files for testing:

 **Harel's Scripts:**
 ```bash